Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Introduction

-A Summarization Program (SP), described formally in \cref{sec:summ_trees}, is a modular executable program that consists of an (ordered) list of binary trees, each encoding the generative process of an abstractive summary sentence from the source document.
+A Summarization Program (SP) is a modular executable program that consists of an (ordered) list of binary trees, each encoding the generative process of an abstractive summary sentence from the source document (\cref{sec:summ_trees}).
 Fig.~\ref{fig:main_fig} shows an example.
-The leaves in a Summarization Program are the source document sentences (typically, only a small subset that are relevant for generating the summary).
-Each intermediate node in an SP represents a generation from a neural module (shown with labeled edges) which are then composed to derive the final summary sentences at the roots of the trees.
-We consider three neural modules for building SPs -- sentence compression, paraphrasing, and fusion~\citep{jing1999decomposition, jing2000cut}.
-The modules are trained via finetuning a pre-trained language model on task-specific data.
-We evaluate the promise of Summarization Programs by asking the following two research questions (see Fig.~\ref{fig:pipeline_fig} for an overview).
+The leaves in an SP are the source document sentences (typically, only a small subset that are relevant for generating the summary).
+Each intermediate node represents a generation from a neural module (shown with labeled edges) which are then composed to derive the final summary sentences at the roots of the trees.
+We develop three neural modules for building SPs -- sentence compression, paraphrasing, and fusion~\citep{jing1999decomposition, jing2000cut} that finetune a pre-trained language model on task-specific data.
+We evaluate Summarization Programs by asking the following two research questions (see Fig.~\ref{fig:pipeline_fig} for an overview).